DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

      might catch you lurking.
    - Resource: Minor
    - Mechanic: You cause an illusory sound to emanate from a point you can see within 10 spaces.
-When you make a `MISSING` check versus any characters' `MISSING` within 4 spaces of this point, they draw at a `MISSING` modifier.
+You make a Contested Primary Skill Check vs. Detection for any targets within 4 spaces of this point.
+On failure, they draw Detection Checks at Lower Hand until they leave the area.
    - Prerequisites: Skill: Stealth > 1
    - Tags: Stealth
 - Name: Stealth's Blessing
    - Description: You channel a deep energy to go unseen.
    - Resource: Minor or Major
-   - Mechanic: Until your next rest, or use of a Major or Minor Power, your stealth checks are made with a `MISSING` modifier.
+   - Mechanic: Until your next rest, or use of a Major or Minor Power, your stealth checks are made with Upper Hand.
 If this is used as a Major power, this effect extends to up to 3 characters.
 This effect ends for any character who Attacks.
    - Prerequisites: